 Journalism and Public Relations and Strategic Communication majors are required to complete 72 credit hours of course work outside the School of Communication.
-Anything does not have the COMM prefix will count.
+Anything that does not have the COMM prefix will count.

 NOT Liberal Arts Subjects, but count for credit hours outside SOC: